 Maybe you just shredded them in the past.
-But you’ve always wondered who uses these offers, what balances are they transferring to these cards, and could they really save you money?
+But you’ve always wondered who uses these offers, what balances are they transferring to these cards, and could they save you money?

-If you want to take advantage of one of these promotions, you really need to understand the offer before you apply for a new credit card, transfer any balances, or cash one of those checks.
+If you want to take advantage of one of these promotions, you need to understand the offer before you apply for a new credit card, transfer any balances, or cash one of those checks.

 You should have a specific reason to use these products, and you should know exactly how much you’ll be saving.
 You’ll also need to have an exit strategy figured out for when the promotional period ends.

 There can be real benefits to using 0% balance transfer offers, but if you’re not careful – they can cost you a lot of money and put you deeper into debt.

 These ten questions will help you learn more about these promotions and how you might use them to your advantage.